Rivsoft/tesla-order-status/README.md

 4. Copy the entire callback URL from the browser address bar.
 5. Paste it into the form on `/login` and submit.

-The server stores the access + refresh tokens in `tesla_tokens.json`.
-You can revoke access from your Tesla account at any time; just delete the JSON file locally to force a new login.
+The callback response stores the access + refresh token bundle inside your browser's IndexedDB, registers the service worker, and immediately redirects back to the dashboard.
+Tokens never persist on the server.
+Use **Logout** (or revoke the token inside your Tesla account) to wipe the client-side store at any time.

 ---

 ## Refreshing & Cached Data
-- The dashboard reads `tesla_orders.json` first, so a previous snapshot appears instantly.
+- Every dashboard load sends your locally stored token bundle to FastAPI, which in turn calls Tesla's Owner API just for that request—no shared server cache exists.
-- Click **Refresh Orders** (or load `/refresh`) to fetch fresh data.
-The new payload replaces the cached JSON on disk.
+- Click **Refresh Orders** (or load `/refresh`) to trigger a brand-new API call and surface a success banner.
+Your browser also stores snapshots in `localStorage` so the `/history` page can highlight changes without leaking data to the server.
 - Each order card still shows the raw payload inside a collapsible block in case you want to inspect the original Tesla response.
+- The `/history` page mirrors that payload with a toggleable, scrollable viewer plus change summaries so you can diff snapshots without leaving the browser.

 ---